h4ck4life/android-networkwidget/README.md

 * Checks if device is in Airplane mode
 * Identifies current network via MNC & MCC
 * Displays current Mobile Network's logo and name on widget
-* Widget updated on 3 minute timer, only while device is active
+* A Configuration activity when the widget is added
-* Widget also updated when touched
+* Widget updated when touched

 ### In Progress

-* A Configuration activity when the widget is added _(set update frequency, mode, extra features...)_
+* Adding in options to configuration activity _(set update frequency, mode, extra features...)_
+* Widget updated on adjustable timer, only while device is active

 ### Planned